securitybunker/databunker/README.md

 When creating application, I suppose you do not want to mix your customer data with data from other applications.
 In addition to personal information record, Data Bunker provides you a way to store your app user information in a specific type of record for that.
 So, you can retreave only your app' user personal information.
+For example you can store user shipping information is additional app table.

 ![picture](images/create-user-app-record.png)